memphis-iis/GLUDB/README.md

 going forward.

 TODO: We obviously need more documentation.
 Current plan is to flesh out the docs folder and get us on readthedocs.org.
+Should also include testing on local workstation *and* on travis-ci